USS Thresher (SS-200): Thirteenth

 On 14 June 1944, Thresher headed out for her 13th war patrol, again commanded by MacMillan.
-25 June, she joined a "wolfpack" that also included Apogon (SS-308), Guardfish (SS-217), and Piranha (SS-389).
+On 25 June, she joined a "wolfpack" that also included Apogon (SS-308), Guardfish (SS-217), and Piranha (SS-389).
 Nicknamed the "Mickey Finns" and under the overall command of Captain William V. "Mickey" O'Regan (flying his flag in Guardfish), the group picked up "ditching signals" from a downed aircraft that afternoon and changed course to investigate.
 Arriving in the vicinity on 27 June, they found only a drop tank and no trace of plane or pilot.

 Over the succeeding days, the boats observed several planes but contacted only a few fishing vessels and small patrol craft.
 This drought of targets continued until 11 July, when Thresher made radar contact with a group of six ships steaming on the Formosa-Luzon route.
 As she changed course to intercept, she dispatched contact reports to the other boats.
 Guardfish and Apogon picked up the contact, but Piranha could not.
 Thresher deployed to a position 15000 yd astern of the convoy, to trail the enemy group and be ready to pick off stragglers.
 Guardfish took the enemy's port flank, and Apogon maneuvered to the convoy's starboard quarter.

 A Japanese escort latched on to Thresher, however, and trailed her, depriving her of a chance to attack the convoy.
 Meanwhile, Piranha managed to sink a 6,504-ton passenger/cargo ship.
 Apogon was rammed and forced to return to base for repairs.

 Rendezvousing on 13 July, the remaining boats resumed the hunt.
 At 16:00 on 16 July, Thresher sighted smoke on the horizon.
 She surfaced and dispatched a contact report.
 After a cat-and-mouse period of some two hours, she noted the convoy consisted of six ships: a large tanker, three freighters, and two escorts.